Charles Henry Barrett

 - Died July 28, 1990 in Wilson, NC USA

-On August 10, 1944, Red Barrett beat the Cincinnati Reds 2-0.
+On August 10, 1944, Red Barrett beat the Cincinnati Reds, 2-0.
 He gave up just two hits and threw just 58 pitches, a record for fewest pitches in a complete game.
-The game lasted one hour and 15 minutes.
-The game also holds the record for the shortest night game in major league history.
-Although Barrett is generally remembered solely for that one game, he also led the National League in victories in 1945 with 23, and he appeared in the 1948 World Series.
+The game lasted one hour and 15 minutes and holds the record for the shortest night game in major league history.
+Although Barrett is generally remembered solely for that game, he also led the National League in victories in 1945, with 23, and he appeared in the 1948 World Series.

-Lifetime, he pitched 11 years in the big leagues, with an ERA of 3.53.
-He had a record of 69-69.
-A visit to Dick's Hot Dog Stand in Wilson, NC will find numerous photos from his baseball career.
-In 2009 he was elected to the International League Hall of Fame.
+Lifetime, he pitched 11 years in the big leagues, with an ERA of 3.53 and a record of 69-69.
+A visit to Dick's Hot Dog Stand in Wilson, NC, will find numerous photos from his baseball career.
+In 2009, he was elected to the International League Hall of Fame.

 - 1942 MVP International League Syracuse Chiefs

 - 200 Innings Pitched Seasons: 4 (1943-1945 & 1947)